 Block default IPv6

-Your RW_VPN interface should look this this when done.
+The RW_VPN interface should look this this complete.

 Navigate to Firewall > WAN